domkowald/tagrecommender/README.md

 * mp for MostPopular tags
 * mp_u_r for MostPopular tags by user and/or resource (Jäschke et al., 2007)

+* core for calculating p-cores on a dataset
+* split for splitting a dataset into training and test-sets using a leav-one-out method
+* lda_samples for creating LDA topics for the resources in a dataset

 , second the dataset(-directory):
 * bib for BibSonomy
 * cul for CiteULike
 * flickr for Flickr
+* wiki for Wikipedia (based on bookmarks from Delicious)

 and third the filename (without file extension)